Shi Zhe: Early life and years in the Soviet Union

 Shi Zhe was born in 1905 to a peasant family in Hancheng, Shaanxi Province.
 In 1924 he joined the Chinese Socialist Youth League, while being student at the First Normal School (Teachers College) of Shaanxi in Xi'an.
-In 1925, he was selected by the Communist Party of China to study in the Soviet Union, and entered the Kiev Joint Military Academy, specializing in military engineering.
-In October 1926, Shi Zhe was accepted as a full member of the Communist Party of China while in Kiev, and in 1927 he moved to Moscow, to study at the Moscow Military Engineering School.
+In 1925, he was selected by the Chinese Communist Party (CCP) to study in the Soviet Union, and entered the Kiev Joint Military Academy, specializing in military engineering.
+In October 1926, Shi Zhe was accepted as a full member of the CCP while in Kiev, and in 1927 he moved to Moscow, to study at the Moscow Military Engineering School.
 After graduating in 1928, he stayed at the school as an instructor for Chinese students.

 In 1929, arranged by Zhou Enlai (during one of his visits to the Soviet Union), Shi Zhe entered the Soviet State Political Security Bureau (OGPU).
 He graduated from the Higher School of the OGPU, and served in the Soviet secret police for 9 years, until 1938.
 After the Chinese anti-Japanese general Ma Zhanshan went to the Soviet Union, he was declared a traitor.
 He was so frightened that he kneeled before Shi Zhe.
 Later, Shi Zhe served as the "guardian" of Ma Zhanshan under house arrest.

 Shi Zhe was promoted to a Colonel of the OGPU, obtained the Soviet name "Karski" and the status of a reserve party member of the Communist Party of the Soviet Union, and experienced the Great Purge as a case handler.
 In 1938, the Soviet Union issued a policy prohibiting all foreigners from serving in the state security system.
 Therefore, in 1939, Shi Zhe was appointed as the political secretary of Ren Bishi, head of the CCP delegation to the Communist International.
 In March 1940, Ren and Shi together returned to China via Xinjiang.